aspose-cad/Aspose.CAD-API-References/english/net/aspose.cad.fileformats.cad.cadtables/caddimensionstyletable/dimgap/_index.md

 ---
 title: CadDimensionStyleTable.Dimgap
 second_title: Aspose.CAD for .NET API Reference
 description: CadDimensionStyleTable property.
-Gets or sets The dimgap  147
+Gets or sets the distance around the dimension text when the dimension line breaks it
 type: docs
 weight: 390
 url: /net/aspose.cad.fileformats.cad.cadtables/caddimensionstyletable/dimgap/
 ---
 ## CadDimensionStyleTable.Dimgap property

-Gets or sets The dimgap - 147
+Gets or sets the distance around the dimension text when the dimension line breaks it.

 ```csharp
 public double Dimgap { get; set; }